A living fence is simply a type of fence made of living plants, small trees, or shrubs to provide you with more privacy than a traditional fence.

 If you’re patient and into fancy-shaped hedges or plant statuary, boxwood is the way to go.

 The evergreen tree is one of the most remarkable trees for a living fence.
 The density of the trees, in addition to their privacy, is lovely.

-Decorate your home this winter with an evergreen tree!
-An evergreen fencing is perfect in your home if you have a long driveway or want to add some color to your backyard.
+Decorate your home this winter with an evergreen tree.
+Evergreen fencing is perfect in your home if you have a long driveway or want to add some color to your backyard.

 No matter the style, many of these trees can easily grow up to 70 feet.